 ENDLOCAL Ends localization of environment changes in a batch file.

 EXPAND Expands one or more compressed files.

-FC Compares two files or sets of files, and displays the
+FC Compares two files or sets of files, and displays the differences between them.

 FIND Searches for a text string in a file or files.

 FOR Runs a specified command for each item in a set.

 FORFILES Selects files in a folder for batch processing.